 The average family in the United States wastes $1,800 a year on uneaten food.

 The problem is global.
 At some point in the global supply chain, whether at the farm, in transit, on grocery shelves, or at home, approximately 30% of food goes to waste.
 Worldwide, food waste costs $2.6 trillion dollars annually.
 In an effort to combat this crisis, in 2012 James Rogers won a grant from the Bill & Melinda Gates Foundation to bring together a team of scientists to create an edible barrier that keeps produce fresher for longer.

-Using the building blocks of existing fruit and vegetable peels, Apeel Sciences’ technology has been able to create a proprietary thin, edible “peel” that delays water loss and oxidation in various forms of produce.
+Using the building blocks of existing fruit and vegetable peels, Apeel Sciences’ technology applies a proprietary thin, edible “peel” that delays water loss and oxidation in produce.

 The product is fully compliant with U.S. Food and Drug Administration regulations.
 And since it’s made of widely used plant-derived materials — lipids and glycerolipids —it is designated FDA GRAS, or “Generally Recognized As Safe.”

 Apeel’s mission, according to Director of Sustainability Jessica Vieira, is to reduce waste and to create an abundant future for the planet by working with nature.
 We recently spoke with Vieira, whose team works to ensure that every company decision, from operations to products to partners, factors in the environmental implications.

 Apeel abides by the following waste hierarchy: prevention, re-use, recycling, recovery, and disposal.
 They send uneaten produce to a local food bank and compost what’s inedible.
 Sustainability is in the company’s lifeblood — and they’re hoping to set an example.